Aabria Iyengar: Personal life

-Iyengar, born Aabria Lipscomb, attended the University of Iowa where she was a member of their Division I volleyball team.
+Iyengar, born Aabria Lipscomb on May 11, 1985, attended the University of Iowa where she was a member of their Division I volleyball team.
 She also attended the University of California, Los Angeles where she competed for the UCLA Bruins track and field team.

 Iyengar first played Dungeons & Dragons in 2015 or 2016 when she was invited to her now husband's board game group and was given a cleric character sheet to play.
 Wired highlighted that "Iyengar was often the only woman or person of color at the table, and she faced a lot of other players questioning her knowledge of the game, as well as more overt harassment.
 As a GM, she now works to ensure her players don’t have to face those same challenges. [...]
 With the increased visibility of actual play games, [...]
 Iyengar has increasingly been able to tailor her playing experience to what she wanted it to be for both herself and her audience".
 In April 2023, WizKids announced a new miniature boxed set of Exandria Unlimited characters including a figurine of Iyengar.

+In 2026, Iyengar had a child.